yujiri.xyz

 One thing Sufec tries to do that most secure messengers don't is replace email.
 You can message a Sufec user without having to "send a contact request" or "invite them to a DM"; "conversations" or "rooms" are not even first-class things.

-Besides the general impetus to minimize the number of applications necessary for digital life, a pressing reason to want to replace email is that it's ubiquitously used for sensitive things such as password reset codes.
+Besides the general impetus to minimize the number of applications necessary for digital life, a pressing reason to want to replace email is that it's ubiquitously used for sensitive things such as password reset codes and communication from banks and governments.
 That our society's standard is to send such things unencrypted is a travesty.

 Sufec has no provisions for unencrypted messaging; we think that belongs in a different protocol.